 \section{Review of previous results}

 In this section, we recall some results on this lattice.
-We first recall Theorem \ref{boltzmann_equa_theore} from \cite{BOS09,SSS19} which shows the convergence of the Wigner's distribution to the solution $f_B$ of some Boltzmann's equation \eqref{IBE}.
-Then we recall Theorem \ref{thm_fractionnal_diffusion_old} and Theorem \ref{thm_limi_hydro_u_old} from \cite{JKO09,SSS19} which show the convergence of $f_B$ in some hydrodynamic scaling to the solution of some fractional heat equations \eqref{old_fractionnaire}.
+We first recall Theorem \ref{boltzmann_equa_theore} from \cite{BOS09,SSS19} which states the convergence of the Wigner distribution to the solution $f_B$ of some phonon Boltzmann equation \eqref{IBE}.
+Then we recall Theorem \ref{thm_fractionnal_diffusion_old} and Theorem \ref{thm_limi_hydro_u_old} from \cite{JKO09,SSS19} which show the convergence of $f_B$ in some hydrodynamic scaling to the solution of some fractional diffusion equations \eqref{old_fractionnaire}.